 02.07 Evaluate the licensee’s implementation of the security plan during the strike/lockout.

-02.08 Evaluate the licensee’s implementation of 10 CFR 26.205, “Work Hours,” and verify that work hours, exemptions, and self-declarations conform to requirements.
+02.08 Evaluate the licensee’s implementation of 10 CFR 26.205, “Work Hours,” and verify that work hours, exemptions, and self-declarations conform to regulatory requirements.

 02.09 Meet with the site employee concerns program (ECP) coordinator or ombudsman to determine if the strike/lockout has had any adverse impact on the safety conscious work environment at the site.